matthewchen146/cmpm-148-final-project/Project.writeup.md

 Then the player will find something that needs to be fixed.
 And if the player has the right conditions for it, such as having the correct item, they can fix it.
 If not, they can keep exploring until they find the right item on the ship.
+For example,
-For example, the player goes through the stasis deck to the nav deck.
+1. The player goes through the stasis deck to the nav deck.
-The nav deck has a room that must be opened using a wrench.
+2. The nav deck has a room that must be opened using a wrench.
-The player goes to the engine room and breaks a valve.
+3. The player goes to the engine room and breaks a valve.
-The engine room valve must be fixed with a welder.
+4. The engine room valve must be fixed with a welder.
-The player goes to the damaged bulkhead and discovers a wrench.
+5. The player goes to the damaged bulkhead and discovers a wrench.
-The player goes back to the nav deck and opens the room.
+6. The player goes back to the nav deck and opens the room.
-In the room is a welder.
+7. In the room is a welder.
-Back to the engine room, the player fixes the valve.
+8. Back to the engine room, the player fixes the valve.
-The player goes to the bridge and calls it a day.
+9. The player goes to the bridge and calls it a day.
-The monster is not close enough, but the ship is not fixed.
+10. The monster is not close enough, but the ship is not fixed.
 So the player survives, but the ship fails.
 With each movement through the ship, the monster_distance decreases.
 When the monster distance is close enough, their sanity will change to low, becoming more nervous and paranoid.
 Ship descriptions and their thoughts will become more fearful.